Winifred Falls Trail in Royal National Park

 Parking in the National Park will cost $12 per vehicle per day, to be paid at the booth or one of the ticket machines.

-Here is a map with the walking track to Winifred Falls from Warumbul Road:
+Below is a map of the walking track to Winifred Falls from Warumbul Road.

-For more of these walking tracks nearby, read our guide to the best hikes in the Royal National Park.
+Read our guide to the best hikes in Royal National Park for more walks nearby.

 The trail to Winifred Falls is short but also quite steep, which you will feel on the return trip when going uphill.